wp-plugins/ns-cloner-site-copier/readme.txt

 If you want even more functionality, check out our Pro version! http://neversettle.it/ns-cloner-pro/

-= Standard Precautions, Notes, and Tips =
+= Standard Precautions and Notes =
-* This plugin ONLY works on WordPress Multisite and is not for use on single site installations
+* This plugin ONLY works on WordPress Multisite and is not for use on single site installations.
 * It now supports both subdomain and subdirectory mode!
 It will auto-detect and auto-render appropriate UI.
-* It might have unpredictable results on multisite networks installed in a subdirectory of a domain.
-If your root network site lives at domain.com/wordpress or something similar, you might experience issues.
-More info here: http://wordpress.org/support/topic/new-site-url-same-as-cloned-site
-* Use only lower case in step #2 for the target site name field
-* Make sure that the name of the site that you are cloning is NOT the same as its title.
-For example, if you select a master source site to clone that is site1.domain.com or domain.com/site1 you need to make sure that its title in Settings > General is NOT "Site1" or "site1" [without quotes of course]
-* Also make sure that the name of the source site is not contained in the name of the target site
+* It now supports cloning the root site at ID=1!
+But please be especially careful with this feature.
+Multisite plugins like BuddyPress add tables at the main (wp_) level of the database.
+There are also several global tables that apply to the network and NOT to the core site.
+We are supporting an exclusion on these global tables and BuddyPress tables out of the gate so that they don't get cloned to all your new sites which will have wp_ID_ as a prefix instead of wp_.
+But tables for other network level plugins that don't apply to the clone could still get coppied by the Cloner due to its automation and inability to be aware of the table structure of every plugin out there.
+* We always try to help, but we cannot promise support to users for this Free version especially related to cloning the root site do to the potential complexities involved from environment to environment.
 * We have used the NS Cloner on production systems for months and months without issue.
 That doesn't mean your scenario won't find some new condition that could cause you some headaches.
-Unlikely, but always possible.
+Unlikey, but always possible.
 We recommend getting familiar with it on a test system before you deploy it to a critical network.
 * And for the love - backup your data.
 This plugin operates at the database level to work its magic.
 We've run it hundreds of times on our own sites and client sites, and tested it thoroughly.
 It's safe.
 But don't take our word for it.

 = Typical Workflow for using the NS Cloner =